 He's climbed Everest, had numerous near-death experiences and has broken a number of world records.
-Bear Grylls talks to Editor Laura Daniel about his passion for adventure, frozen yak eyeballs and his latest TV series.
+Bear Grylls, talks to us about his TV shows and his passion for adventure.

 Where did your passion for adventure and travel spring from?